jotaajunior/adonis-rabbit/README.md

 ### Configuration

-After installing and invoking Adonis RabbitMQ, your `tsconfig.json`, `.adonisrc.json` will be modified.
+After installing and invoking Adonis RabbitMQ, your `tsconfig.json`, `.adonisrc.json`, `.env` and `.env.example` will be modified.
 Also, `config/rabbit.ts` will be created.

-Please certify that the data in `config/rabbit.ts` is correct.
+Please certify that the data in `.env` and `config/rabbit.ts` is correct.

 ## Usage